 A complete physical evaluation is performed at the start of your care to determine your specific needs and areas of weakness.
 Together, we develop a plan to enhance your function during pregnancy and after childbirth.
 All care is provided in collaboration with your medical and healthcare team.

 Postpartum physical therapy focuses on the overall physical health and well-being for women with children of all ages.
 Most women continue to recover from pregnancy and childbirth for up to 3 years after the delivery, but some women continue to deal with physical changes for many years.
 These physical changes cause pain and discomfort, difficulty returning to exercise and dissatisfaction with body appearance.
 Untreated physical changes associated with pregnancy and delivery can develop into long term problems as women age.
 For this reason, all women benefit from guided post-partum care to improve their health.

-Care for mothers often encompasses multiple areas of focus with the most common target areas being the abdominals, the inner core stability system and the pelvic floor muscles.
-Abdominal separation (diastasis rectus) is often accompanied by bladder leakage and low back pain.
-By addressing the whole woman, we can help you overcome ALL the changes of pregnancy and delivery returning you to feeling strong and healthy.
+Care for mothers often encompasses multiple areas of focus with the most common target areas being the abdominal, hip, and pelvic floor muscles.
+Abdominal separation (diastasis recti) is often accompanied by bladder leakage and low back pain.
+By addressing the whole woman, we can help you overcome ALL the changes from pregnancy and delivery, and help you return to feeling strong and healthy.